The San Diego County Employees Retirement Association (SDCERA) is an independent

 under the direction and governance of the Board of Retirement.
 SDCERA also

-provides a wide range of member services to nearly 37,000 active, deferred
+provides a wide range of member services to more than 38,000 active, deferred

 and retired members.